evgv/evgv.github.io/_posts/2016-09-13-impossible-to-add-the-configurable-products-to-the-cart.markdown

 ---
 layout: post
 title:  "Magento.
-Impossible to add the configgurable products to the cart."
+Impossible to add the configurable products to the cart."
 date:   2016-09-13
 categories: [magento, configurable, cart]
 ---